richardgill/uk-personal-finance-guides/SIPPs.md

 ## Risks

-a) The amount you can invest per year could be lowered (or raised).
+1. The amount you can invest per year could be lowered (or raised).
-b) Retirement age will change, it will likely go up.
+2. Retirement age will change, it will likely go up.
-c) Tax relief on the way in could change (this is ok, because you can just stop putting more money into it)
+3. Tax relief on the way in could change (this is ok, because you can just stop putting more money into it)
-d) Tax exemption of gains could change (this could affect all the money in your pension, which you can't take out!)
+4. Tax exemption of gains could change (this could affect all the money in your pension, which you can't take out!)
-e) Tax on withdrawl could (and is likely) to change.
+5. Tax on withdrawl could (and is likely) to change.
 So you don't know how much you'll get taxed on withdrawl.

 Things to consider:

 * You're irreversibly at risk of government policy for `55 - your_age` years (or longer).
 * However politically making large negative changes would be unpopular with voters.
 * Making things worse will increase the burden on the state to stop pensioners falling into poverty.
 So making it worse might cost government more money in welfare etc.
-* d) and e) will be unpopular with older people - a demographic which typically has strong turn-out in elections.
+* 4. and 5. will be unpopular with older people - a demographic which typically has strong turn-out in elections.
 * The risks are worse if you're young for two reasons: You have longer to endure policy changes.
 Young people don't vote as much or care about pensions as much.

 ## Resources